-Background Fluorescence: Address non-specific binding by adjusting antibody concentrations, increasing blocking time, or evaluating autofluorescence by omitting the secondary antibody.
+Background Fluorescence: Characterize non-specific binding by using controls, and then establish an appropriate plan to abrogate background, such as adjusting antibody concentrations, increasing blocking time, or switching channels to avoid autofluorescence.

 Further Resources

 These resources provide a structured approach to conducting immunofluorescence microscopy, ensuring high-quality results through careful preparation, strategic selection of reagents, and effective protocol design.
 For more expert support, visit [Jackson ImmunoResearch](#).